maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

 I was bullish about moving my local development environment to the cloud.
-During the [GitHub Codespaces](https://github.com/features/codespaces/) beta, I was able to run VS Code instances (referred to as workspaces) in the cloud as my main development environment for several months.
+During the [GitHub Codespaces](https://github.com/features/codespaces/) beta, I was able to run VS Code instances (referred to as workspaces) in the cloud as my primary development environment for several months.
 Even though my experience with cloud workspaces was positive, I initially switched back to local development.
-Using cloud workspaces felt like local development (which is a big achievement), but did not eliminate the pain points of local development.
+Using cloud workspaces felt like local development (which is a significant achievement) but did not eliminate the pain points of local development.

 ## Moving workspaces to the cloud is not enough

-In local development, you normally clone a repository once.
+In local development, you usually clone a repository once.
 When working on different branches, you switch context by switching branches and updating dependencies.
 When you work on multiple issues in parallel, switching between branches causes a lot of friction.
-Every time you switch branches, you need to update your dependencies.
-This is a pain point for local development.
+Every time you switch branches, you need to update your dependencies, a pain point for local development.

 The early Codespaces beta had a
 [limit of two workspaces](https://github.community/t/max-number-of-codespaces-during-beta/134984).
-When switching between projects, I found myself deleting and creating workspaces frequently to work around the limited number of workspaces.
+When switching between projects, I deleted and created workspaces frequently to work around the limited number of workspaces.
 Every new workspace came with a wait time until it was ready to use.
 And once a workspace was up and running, I used it for multiple tasks, just like a local workspace, frequently switching branches and updating dependencies.
 The perceived added value of a cloud workspace was marginal.

 ## Making workspaces disposable

-[Gitpod](https://www.gitpod.io/) is an alternative to Codespaces and a comparatively small player in this field.
-Their product actually [precedes Codespaces](https://www.freecodecamp.org/news/github-codespaces-vs-gitpod-cloud-based-dev-environments/).
+[Gitpod](https://www.gitpod.io/) is an alternative to Codespaces and a comparatively small player in this field, and their product [precedes Codespaces](https://www.freecodecamp.org/news/github-codespaces-vs-gitpod-cloud-based-dev-environments/).
 Gitpod turns cloud workspaces into a disposable commodity with their [_one workspace per task approach_](https://www.gitpod.io/docs/workspaces/).
 This is a radical departure from _one workspace for many tasks_, which is the default for local development.

 With Gitpod's approach, you can be wasteful with workspaces.
-For every issue, you work on and every pull request you review, you create a new fresh cloud workspace.
-The technical prerequisite is that you can configure your workspace as code and add the configuration to your repository.
+You create a new, fresh cloud workspace for every issue you work on and every pull request you review.
+The technical prerequisite is configuring your workspace as code and adding the configuration to your repository.
 This is done with a [`.gitpod.yml`](https://www.gitpod.io/docs/configure) file, which contains information such as

-- init task (e.g. run `npm install`),
+- init task (e.g., run `npm` install`),
 - install project-specific VS Code extensions,
 - expose ports and
 - configure environment variables.

 Once your workspace is up and running, you are ready to code.
-No need to install dependencies (if you let Gitpod install them for you during the init task).
-The idea is that you start coding in no time and once you have created a pull request, you dispose of your workspace.
-If you need to make changes after a pull request review, simply create a new workspace.
+There is no need to install dependencies (if you let Gitpod install them for you during the init task).
+You start coding in no time, and once you have created a pull request, you dispose of your workspace.
+Create a new workspace if you need to make changes after a pull request review.

 Sounds good in theory.
 But in practice, it can take longer to create a workspace if your init task takes long.
 A command like `npm install` may run faster in the